 The purpose of the anonymised staff perceptions survey is to understand how quantitative diversity data collected through the annual data submissions translates to inclusive working environments.

-We do not attribute this data to individual organisations in The RACE Report, or on the transparency cards, although it will provide a useful steer on which organisations we can be confident about celebrating and promoting in our case studies.
+We do not attribute this data to individual organisations in The RACE Report, or on the transparency cards, although it will provide a useful steer on which we can be confident about celebrating and promoting in our case studies.

-Organisations will be able to request their summary data from us and it should provide a useful insight for the management of each participating organisation.
+Organisations that have opted in will receive a summary data report following the close of the survey and it should provide a useful insight for the management of each participating organisation.

 Organisations that opt into the staff perceptions survey will receive a link to an online survey that can be shared with their staff members.
 Organisations that have opted in are responsible for encouraging their staff to complete the survey.

 The responses from this staff survey will come direct to The RACE Report team, not to the organisation participating in the survey.

 • Age

-• Gender
+• Gender reassignment

 • Disability